ibimina/todolist-app/README.md

 ### Useful resources

-- [How to create a local json file and watch it update](https://www.youtube.com/watch?v=eao7ABGFUXs) - This helped me for XYZ reason.
+- [How to create a local json file and watch it update](https://www.youtube.com/watch?v=eao7ABGFUXs) - This helped me for in creating json file.
 I really liked this pattern and will use it going forward.

+- [Learning the different methods to fetch data from a json file](https://jasonwatmore.com/post/2020/02/01/react-fetch-http-post-request-examples) - This helped me to add(post method) new todos,update(put method) values of the todo, delete(delete method) todos and post n

 - [How to add a drag and drop listed items](https://www.freecodecamp.org/news/how-to-add-drag-and-drop-in-react-with-react-beautiful-dnd/amp/) - This is an amazing article which helped me finally understand drag and drop list items.
 I'd recommend it to anyone still learning this concept.